 For the second time in five years, Puerto Rico has been blasted with a massive hurricane, causing widespread flooding and power outages, and the increasing severity of these storms is caused by climate change, according to studies.

 Hundreds of Puerto Ricans have been forced from their homes, and the storm is now gaining strength as it has moved eastward to the Dominican Republic and north to Turks and Caicos.
-The U.S. National Hurricane Center warned of flooding in those nations on Tuesday.
+The U.S. National Hurricane Center warned of "life-threatening" flooding in those nations on Tuesday.
 Now a Category 3 storm, with winds reaching 115 miles per hour, it has caused deaths in Puerto Rico, the Dominican Republic and Guadeloupe.

 The Caribbean has always experienced hurricanes in late summer, but all storms have become more intense, on average, as a result of global warming.
 For each additional degree Celsius (1.8 degrees Fahrenheit) of temperature, the air holds 7% more moisture.
 More water in the air leads to stronger storms.
-According to NASA the average global temperature has (2 F), since the Industrial Revolution, as humans have emitted heat-trapping gasses by burning fossil fuels.
+According to NASA the average global temperature has risen 1.1 C (2 F), since the Industrial Revolution, as humans have emitted heat-trapping gasses by burning fossil fuels.

 Storms are also made stronger by warmer ocean temperatures, which provide the energy that powers hurricanes.

-Last year, of satellite images going back to 1979, published in Proceedings of the National Academy of Sciences, showed climate change caused the chance that a hurricane would reach Category 3 or higher to increase by roughly 8% each decade.
+Last year, a study of satellite images going back to 1979, published in Proceedings of the National Academy of Sciences, showed climate change caused the chance that a hurricane would reach Category 3 or higher to increase by roughly 8% each decade.
 A Category 3 hurricane is defined as one with sustained winds of at least 110 miles per hour.

 It's not that more rain will necessarily fall in total over the course of a year, but that rain is becoming more concentrated in specific extreme events, in between which many areas of the world are experiencing devastating droughts.
-(Current include the American West, much of Europe and the Horn of Africa.)
+(Current drought-stricken areas include the American West, much of Europe and the Horn of Africa.)